kwyxz/steamdeck/README.md

 The RetroArch configuration folder is moved from the flatpak original location so it can be updated with the new shaders and the new configuration.
 It is now in `/home/deck/.config/retroarch`, with submodules for the shaders.
 You're welcome to replace the shaders with other ones if you don't like the ones I have set.

 Several folders in `/home/deck/.config/retroarch` are symlinks to their original locations.
 We want these updated by Emudeck when updates are available.
-In order to get RetroAchievements working, you need to replace "kwyxz" by your username in `/home/deck/.config/retroarch/` on the `cheevos_username` line and update the `cheevos_token` line (or `cheevos_password` if appropriate)
+In order to get RetroAchievements working, you need to enter your username in `/home/deck/.config/retroarch/retroarch.cfg` on the `cheevos_username` line and update the `cheevos_token` line (or `cheevos_password` if appropriate)

 As the HyperSpaceMadness and Duimon shaders / artworks are in submodules, this repository needs to be cloned using the `--recursive` option (or you can install the HSM/Duimon repos manually if you prefer)